silicoLLC/silico.org/cv.md

 mouse to enable high-throughput chemical and genetic screens.

 ## Director, Center for Genomics, Florida State University
 From 2015 to 2018, I started and directed the **Center for Genomics** at Florida State University.
-I provided genomic data generation and analysis services for researchers, ran wo rkshops on data generation and analysis, and consulted on all aspects of genomic experiments, including experimental design.
+I provided genomic data generation and analysis services for researchers, ran workshops on data generation and analysis, and consulted on all aspects of genomic experiments, including experimental design.
 I developed new pipelines and algorithms to analyze and integrate diverse types of data and generated much of the data for these projects.

 #### Awards
 - Awarded (co-PI) an NSF Plant Genome Research Program Grant ([IOS #1444532](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1444532)).
 Nuclease Profiling as an Integrative Resource for Maize Epigenomics (2015 - 2019).